rx-72/Data-Augmentation-Project/README.md

 5. Look into finding subsets of importance vs points of importance if have the time

+(May remove cancer dataset, tests are more effectively upon numerical data lables)

 ### Minimum recommended system requirements:
 8 cpu, 16 GM RAM on dsmlp